More riders. Less maintenance.

 - Comfort: All seats have 3 inches more hip-to-knee room than standard; reading lights; individual air vents

-- Double deckers in U.S. transit: Las Vegas and Davis, Calif. are the other U.S. cities with double decker buses in regular transit operation.
-Davis uses an older style bus.
+- Double deckers in U.S. transit: Las Vegas has the largest fleet of double decker buses in regular transit operation.

 Find A Double Tall